 - Stop reacting.
-This can be a challenge, because our nervous system is used to reacting automatically.
-It often entails being able to identify your triggers, unhook the causes of them, and learning to self-soothe – all which is hard to do on your own.
-Listen to a Youtube exercise and read tips on self-nurturing
+This can be a challenge because our nervous system is used to reacting automatically.
+It often entails being able to identify your triggers, unhook the causes of them, and learn to self-soothe – all of which is hard to do on your own.
+Listen to a Self-Love Meditation regularly. and read tips on self-nurturing

 - Learn to resolve conflict and compromise from a “we” perspective.

 Pursuers need to become more responsible for themselves and distancers more responsible to their partners.
 Anxious types must learn to go slow in dating.
 Distancers need to uncover their vulnerability, honor their need for love, set boundaries verbally, and learn to receive.
 The result is a more secure interdependent relationship, rather than a codependent relationship or solitude with a false sense of self-sufficiency.

-Particularly after leaving an unhappy codependent relationship, both types of fear that being dependent on someone will make them more dependent.
+Particularly after leaving an unhappy codependent relationship, both types fear that being dependent on someone will make them more dependent.
 That may be true in codependent relationships when there isn’t a secure attachment.
 However, in a secure relationship, healthy dependency allows you to be more interdependent.
 You have a safe and secure base from which to explore the world.
 This is also what gives toddlers the courage to individuate, express their true self, and become more autonomous.

 Similarly, people in therapy often fear becoming dependent upon their therapist and leave when they begin to feel a little better.
 When dependency fears arise, they should be addressed.
-They’re the same fears that keep them from having secure attachments in relationships and propels them to seek someone avoidant.
+They’re the same fears that keep them from having secure attachments in relationships and propel them to seek someone avoidant.
 In fact, good therapy provides a secure attachment to allow people to grow and become more autonomous, not less.
-Herein lays the paradox: We can be more dependent and intimate when we’re autonomous and more independent when we’re dependent on someone else – provided it’s a secure attachment.
-This is another reason why it’s hard to change on your own without therapy or in an insecure relationship without outside support.
+Herein lies the paradox: In a secure relationship, We can be more dependent and intimate when we’re autonomous and more independent when we’re dependent on someone else.
+This is another reason why it’s hard to change on your own without therapy and outside support.